iwer/GeoReference/README.md

 GeoReference - UE4 Plugin
 ===========================

 This plugin provides a reference between game coordinates and geo-coordinates.
 The core of the concept is the GeoRegion which defines latitude and longitude of the world origin.
 Additionally a map size in meter is given to calculate border coordinates in WSG84 and UTM.
-This information can be used to get georeferenced objects to the correct position or to define a region of interest (ROI) for ressource acquisition.
+This information can be used to get georeferenced objects to the correct position.
+GeoCoordinates are internally stored as double precision WGS84 coordinates but can be initialized from and converted to any valid EPSG coded coordinate reference system.

 ### GeoReferenceActor
 Has to be placed in the world to define the GeoReference.
 Is used by GeoLocatedActors to calculate game-coordinates.